 iMessage is Apple’s built-in instant text messaging service.
-The app lets you send texts, photos, videos, voice notes, location, etc to anyone who’s using iMessage on iPhones, iPad, iPod Touch, Mac, or Apple Watch.
+The app lets you send texts, photos, videos, voice notes, location, etc to anyone who’s using iMessage on iPhone, iPad, iPod Touch, Mac, or Apple Watch.

 With your Apple ID, you automatically can send and receive text messages across all your Apple devices. iOS 10 brought a myriad of new features to iMessage.
 Now you can send stickers and games, share music from Apple Music, send drawings, or send animated GIFs.

 That’s not all, the blue bubble messaging app keeps getting better and better.
 Recent iOS updates have brought even more features to the app.
 There are countless new features for users to discover, and the biggest ones are, of course, Animoji and Memoji.

 The only downside of iMessage is it’s iOS-only and don’t expect Apple to expand it to other OS anytime soon.
-The company believes that keeping iMessage iOS-only brings more value to own an iPhone.
+The company believes that keeping iMessage iOS-only brings more value to owning an iPhone.

 7. Snapchat (Android, iOS – Free)

-Snapchat is best known as a self-destructing photo and video sharing than a messaging app.
+Snapchat is best known for a self-destructing photo and video sharing than a messaging app.
 What makes this app so popular, specifically among youngsters, is the self-destructing nature of its text messages.

 Users can send each other short videos, photos, or messages called Snaps, which are only visible after a predetermined amount of time before disappearing.

 The app has made a reputation with its creative and funny filters, lens, and doddles that teenagers love so much.
 They have been an inspiration for many other messaging apps.
 Follow this beginner’s guide for the best Snapchat hacks, tips, and tricks.

 We got many other good messaging apps like Telegram, Signal, Slack, Skype, etc. You should base your choice on your needs and what your friends are using.
 What might be the best messaging apps for you, may not be the case for somebody else.

 If you need accessibility, an App just to text, WhatsApp should be your choice.
-With over 1 billion users every day, so it’s likely most of your friends are already using it.
+With over 1 billion users every day, it’s likely most of your friends are already using it.